Violence and video games: Before video games

 Elements of the type of moral panic that came with video games after they gained popularity had previously been seen with comic books.
 Through the 1950s, comics were in their Golden Age, having become a widely popular form of media.
 As the media expanded, some artists and publishers took more risks with violent and otherwise questionable content.
 Fredric Wertham, a psychiatrist, wrote Seduction of the Innocent in 1954, which outlined his studies asserting that violent comics were a negative form of literature and led to juvenile delinquency.
-Even though some of Wertham's claims were later found to be based on bad studies, the book created a moral panic that put pressure on the comic book industry to regulate their works.
+Even though some of Wertham's claims were later found to be based on inaccurate studies, the book created a moral panic that put pressure on the comic book industry to regulate their works.
 Later in 1954, the comic industry issued the Comics Code Authority (CCA) which put strict regulations on content that could appear in comic books sold at most stores, eliminating most violence and other mature content via self-censoring.
 The mainstream comic industries waned as comics had lost their edge, while an underground market for the more adult comics formed.
 The comic industry did not recover from Comics Code Authority regulations until the 1970s, when adherence to the Authority was weakened.
 By the 2000s, the Authority was generally no longer considered.
 Modern trends of targeting violence in video games have been compared to these events in the comic industry, and video game industry leaders have specifically avoided the use of self-censorship that could impact the performance of the industry.

-Pinball machines had also created a moral panic in post-World War II America, as the teenage rebels of the 1950s and 1960s would frequently hang around establishments with pinball machines, which created fear across the generation gap of older Americans unsure of the intents of this younger crowd.
+Pinball machines had also created a moral panic in the post-World War II United States, as the teenage rebels of the 1950s and 1960s would frequently hang around establishments with pinball machines, which created fear across the generation gap of older Americans unsure of the intents of this younger crowd.
 To some, it appeared to be a form of gambling (which led to machines being labeled "For Amusement Only"), while more religious people feared pinball was a "tool of the devil".
 Because of this, many cities and towns banned pinball machines or implemented strict licensing requirements which were slowly lifted in the late 1960s and early 1970s.
 Notably, New York City's ban on pinball machines lasted until 1976, while Chicago's was lifted in 1977.
 The appearance of video games in the early 1970s overlapped with the lifting of bans on pinball machines, and when youth were drawn to arcade games, the same concerns that were initially leveled at pinball machines as gambling machines and immoral playthings were also made about video games.